rizviz/account-switch-aws/README.md

 # Readme for account-switch-aws repo

+# Instructions
+1. git clone this repo in your ~/.aws directory
+2. change the settings in the customer sub-directories cust1, cust2 etc
+3. use the set-acct.sh to set the desired customer related config to be used by AWS CLI , python , Terraform etc.

+# Background
 If you are working with different AWS customers or accounts on commandline its often a good idea to have to be able to store the account specific profiles in subdirectories under ~/.aws directory like this :